-Even though most of us are likely to equate peppermint with some sort of candy or even the Christmas season – peppermint leaf, peppermint tea and peppermint essential oil also have some surprising health benefits.
-Let’s take a look at some of the amazing health benefits of peppermint.
+Even though most of us are likely to equate peppermint with candy or even the Christmas season – peppermint leaf, peppermint tea, and peppermint essential oil also have some surprising health benefits.
+Let’s look at some of the fantastic health benefits of peppermint.

-Peppermint is a great source of manganese, vitamin C and vitamin A. Research indicates that vitamin C and beta-carotene may actually play a role in decreasing colorectal cancer risk.
-Some studies indicate a link between increased vitamin C levels and a decreased risk for colon cancer, maybe as much as 40%, while other studies have shown that vitamin C intake can help to decrease the incidence of colon tumors.
-Beta-carotene and other carotenoids have been shown in some studies to decrease the risks of developing both colon cancer and rectal cancer.
+Peppermint is an excellent source of manganese, vitamin C, and vitamin A. Research indicates that vitamin C and beta-carotene may play a role in decreasing colorectal cancer risk.
+Some studies suggest a link between increased vitamin C levels and a reduced risk for colon cancer, maybe as much as 40%.
+In contrast, other studies have shown that vitamin C intake can help to decrease the incidence of colon tumors.
+Beta-carotene and other carotenoids have been shown in some studies to reduce the risks of developing both colon cancer and rectal cancer.
 Vitamin A, which is structurally similar to beta-carotene, may help to decrease risk by preventing excessive colon cell proliferation and tumor formation.

 Peppermint – Relieves Gas and Bloating

 Historically, peppermint has been the go-to herb for digestive relief.
-Compounds in peppermint help to relieve gas, pain, bloating, discomfort, and relax the smooth muscles in the intestines to stop painful cramping.
+Compounds in peppermint help relieve gas, pain, bloating, discomfort and relax the smooth muscles in the intestines to stop painful cramping.

-The l-menthol found in peppermint is known to relieve gas, knock-down inflammation in the digestive tract, and stop harmful bacteria.
+The l-menthol found in peppermint relieves gas, knock-down inflammation in the digestive tract, and stops harmful bacteria.
 It is so powerful that one meta-analysis of over 120 trials found that peppermint oil was more effective than prescription drugs for treating IBS.

-Peppermint works very well for both short term and chronic digestive relief because it relaxes the smooth muscle tissue in the gut.
-This in turn reduces cramping, and acts almost immediately to stop symptoms.
+Peppermint works very well for both short-term and chronic digestive relief because it relaxes the smooth muscle tissue in the gut.
+In turn, it reduces cramping and acts almost immediately to stop symptoms.

 A British study measured the antibacterial effect of peppermint and other plant essential oils.
-They cited numerous examples of oils separately and in combination, and concluded that even on its own, peppermint oil is excellent in treating IBS, because it actually kills the bacteria responsible for small intestinal bacterial overgrowth (SIBO), rather than just slowing it down.
+They cited numerous examples of oils separately and in combination and concluded that even on its own, peppermint oil is excellent in treating IBS because it kills the bacteria responsible for small intestinal bacterial overgrowth (SIBO), rather than just slowing it down.

-In addition to all of the above health benefits, it turns out that peppermint is a very good source of dietary fiber, folate, iron, magnesium, and calcium, vitamin B2.
-With high nutrient density and low calorie status, peppermint also provides omega-3 fatty acids, vitamins B2, potassium and copper.
+In addition to all of the above health benefits, it turns out that peppermint is an excellent source of dietary fiber, folate, iron, magnesium, calcium, and vitamin B2.
+With high nutrient density and low-calorie status, peppermint also provides omega-3 fatty acids, vitamins B2, potassium, and copper.